 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in clinical practice.

 The data described below reflect Xolair exposure for 2076 adult and adolescent patients ages 12 and older, including 1687 patients exposed for six months and 555 exposed for one year or more, in either placebo-controlled or other controlled asthma studies.
 The mean age of patients receiving Xolair was 42 years, with 134 patients 65 years of age or older; 60% were women, and 85% Caucasian.
 Patients received Xolair 150 to 375 mg every 2 or 4 weeks or, for patients assigned to control groups, standard therapy with or without a placebo.

-Table 4 shows adverse reactions from four placebo-controlled asthma trials that occurred ≥ 1% and more frequently in patients receiving Xolair than in those receiving placebo.
+Table 5 shows adverse reactions from four placebo-controlled asthma trials that occurred ≥ 1% and more frequently in adult and adolescent patients 12 years of age and older receiving Xolair than in those receiving placebo.
 Adverse events were classified using preferred terms from the International Medical Nomenclature (IMN) dictionary.
 Injection site reactions were recorded separately from the reporting of other adverse events.